 Unfortunately, it's the gushy family stuff that ends up weighing down the final act.
 After all, when your movie is just a bunch of jokes and characters interacting with each other in attempt to amuse themselves, there's no obvious trajectory and no ending that makes sense.
 As many of Sandler's films tend to do, the bottom of the movie drops out with barely a joke and these peripheral cameo characters such as Steve Buscemi are called upon to provide ineffective comic relief.

-Grown Ups strives to be funny in that Happy Madison productions way, but also heartfelt and real in its depiction of family life.
-The objective is admirable, but if families hanging out and various members of them being completely wacko were entertaining in reality, we wouldn’t need to go to the movies to watch a movie about that and nothing else — we’d just do it ourselves.
+strives to be funny in that Happy Madison productions way, but also heartfelt and real in its depiction of family life.
+The objective is admirable, but if families hanging out and various members of them being completely wacko were entertaining in reality, we wouldn't need to go to the movies to watch a movie about that and nothing else -- we'd just do it ourselves.

 Directed by Dennis Dugan